anoopvm/sdp-infrastructure/README.md

 - Currently some code is not bundled using version as part of this exercise, but it can be easily extended using git releases/tags  and an extra git repository for realease configs.
 - A docker based virtual environment can be easily created to make development, testing, or deployment easier.
 Not included currently.
 ## Commands and Usage: Build and deployment operations
-The following operation list all the available build and deployment operations
+`make [TAB]` lists all the available build and deployment commands.
 ```
 $ make [TAB]
 build-app              build-packer-image     deploy-infra           build-docker